ezzing/3DLayout-documentation/1-Introduction.md

 ### Crop subarea to the area shape

-When editing the vertices of a subarea you can check the 'Crop'.
-This helps you to draw keepouts that extends to the border of the building with more precision.
+When editing the vertices of a subarea you can check the 'Crop' option.
+This helps you to draw subareas that extends to the border of the building with more precision.

 <img class="w200px" src="./layout-doc-imgs/new-img/crop-shape-building-toggle.png" alt="crop-shape-building-toggle" />